ZenitK/zenitk.github.io/cv.md

 **Bachelor Thesis:** *Testing of drivers through games*

-Goal of the thesis was to develop a 3d game/system that gathers data about the driving behavior (speed, accidents. compliance with traffic law) and exports it in various formats for further analysis, primarily for medical purposes.
-The game was developed with Microsoft XNA in C#.
+The goal of the thesis was to develop a 3D game/system that gathers data about the driving behavior (speed, accidents. compliance with traffic law) and exports it in various formats for further analysis, primarily for medical purposes.
+The game was developed with **Microsoft XNA** in **C#**.

 ### Czech Language School, Institute for Language and Preparatory Studies
 **September 2008 - June 2009**